Workiva/over_react/doc/wrapping_js_components.md

 @JS('MagicalJsPackage.ArbitraryComponent')
 ```

-> Reminder: The JavaScript bundle for the JS must be added to the HTML page as a script, [similar to how React is added][react-script], or else this interop step will always fail at runtime.
+> Reminder: The JavaScript bundle for the JS must be loaded into the application, [potentially similar to how React is added][react-script], or else this interop step will always fail at runtime.

-To check that the correct name is, you can use the browser devtools to attempt to access the property on the `Window`.
+To check that the name is correct, you can use the browser devtools to attempt to access the property on the `Window`.
 If the property is valid and generally where you expect it to be then it's likely correct.

 <img src='./images/ui_js_component/interop_ref.gif' alt='Accessing the property in the devtools' />